kmahyyg/ztncui-aio/README.md

 This script use https:///ip.sb for public IP detection purpose, which is blocked in some area of China Mainland.
 Under this circumstance, the program will try to detect public IP using `ifconfig` tool and might lead to unwanted result, to prevent this, make sure you set `MYADDR` environment variable when docker container is up.

-The upstream repo (https://github.com/kmahyyg/ztncui-aio) only accept Issues and PRs in English.
+**This repo (https://github.com/kmahyyg/ztncui-aio) only accept Issues and PRs in English.
 Other languages will be closed directly without any further notice.
-If you come from some non-English countries, use Google Translate, and state that at the beginning of the text body.
+If you come from some non-English countries, use Google Translate, and state that at the beginning of the text body.**